mvp/uhubctl/README.md

 #### _Raspberry Pi turns power off on all ports, not just the one I specified_

 This is limitation of Raspberry Pi hardware design.

-For reference, Raspberry Pi models have following internal USB topology:
+For reference, supported Raspberry Pi models have following internal USB topology:

-* Raspberry Pi B+,2B,3B:
+##### Raspberry Pi B+,2B,3B

   * Single hub `1-1`, ports 2-5 ganged, all controlled by port `2`: